andersgs/playground/snakemake/toml_outputs/README.md

 extra files.
 Ideally, there would be single TOML file that just gets updated in each step.
 This is not a feature that Snakemake supports.
-However, it is possible to get around this restriction by using `temp` just renaming the TOML file at each step.
+However, it is possible to get around this restriction by using `temp` and renaming the TOML file at each step.

 In this approach, all the information needed for subsequent steps are encoded in the TOML file.
-Within each rule, one would decode the TOML file, and the rule would include logic for what needs to be done to based on the information encoded in the TOML file.
+Within each rule, one would decode the TOML file, and the rule would include logic for what needs to be done based on the information encoded in the TOML file.
 Before the rule ends, it adds new information to the TOML file and saves it with the new name.